Antguz/rTLS/cran-comments.md

 0 errors | 0 warnings | 1 note

 A package test was solved.
+We also move from sp to sf.
 Thanks.